GRAINS-Soy futures ease on outlook for rain to aid South America crops

 "We would use any sharp setbacks to own soybeans with the potential for La Nina bringing drier conditions once the rainfall passes over the drier areas next week," Pfitzenmaier said.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu and Jason Neely)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Subhranshu Sahu, Jason Neely and David Gregorio)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))